Creating a Less-Toxic Home Environment

 We wanted cool, neutral colors in the home and many of the rooms were bright aqua and orange, so we needed to address them.
 What better time than when the house is empty?
 This was the first thing we tackled.

 The health concern with paint is primarily surrounding the harmful gases emitted, known as Volatile Organic Compounds (VOCs).
 They are found in paints, lacquers, paint strippers and varnishes (and other items such as cleaning supplies, wax, disinfectants, building materials, furnishings, glues, adhesives, etc.).
-Many VOCs are hazardous air pollutants, while some, like Benzene and Formaldehyde are listed as human carcinogen.
+Many VOCs are hazardous air pollutants, while some, like Benzene and Formaldehyde are listed as human carcinogens.
 Studies have found long term exposure to VOCs to cause eye and respiratory tract irritation, headaches, dizziness, visual disorders, fatigue, loss of coordination, allergic skin reactions, nausea and memory impairment.

 The problem with some VOC-free paint is it doesn’t always perform well.
 I didn’t want my paint bubbling up on me or interacting with existing paint, a warning Laura from Laura’s Natural Life gave me about AFM Safe Coat.